 A brain aneurysm, or cerebral aneurysm, is a bulging part of a blood vessel in your brain.
 Sometimes, a brain aneurysm can rupture and start to bleed into the brain.

 A brain aneurysm rupture is a medical emergency.
 Call 911 for immediate medical care if you or someone you are with is experiencing a brain aneurysm rupture.
-Our team of Dignity Health Central Coast emergency care experts provide treatment for a ruptured brain aneurysm by working to prevent bleeding into your brain.
+Our team of Dignity Health St. John's emergency care experts provide treatment for a ruptured brain aneurysm by working to prevent bleeding into your brain.